Craig Robinson (actor): Music

 For a number of years, Robinson and comedian Jerry Minor had a comedy act where they performed as musical duo L. Witherspoon & Chucky, with Minor as smooth singing L. Witherspoon and Robinson as Chucky, the keyboard player and back-up singer.
 They performed the act on HBO's Sketch Pad, several stand-up shows on Comedy Central, Real Time with Bill Maher, and Jimmy Kimmel Live!

 He occasionally performs with his band, The Nasty Delicious, alongside his brother and musical director Chris Rob on keyboards, Ethan Farmer on bass, Asa Watkins on drums, David Sampson on guitar, Lakecia Benjamin and Reggie Hines on saxophones, Winston Byrd on trumpet, and Bendji Allonce on percussion.
 They were featured as his band in an episode of The Office, and on the season finale of the seventh season of Last Comic Standing.
 He has also performed in character in multiple episodes of The Office, and was featured on the Hot Tub Time Machine soundtrack, singing "Jessie's Girl" and "Let's Get It Started".
 He was in the film Miss March, playing the role of the hit rapper Phil, also known as Horsedick.MPEG.
 Robinson produced two songs from that same film.
+In the film Dolemite Is My Name, playing the role of musician Ben Taylor, he performed the title theme of the Rudy Ray Moore blaxploitation film Dolemite.

 He has performed with his band in the 2018 stand-up comedy special Seth Rogen's Hilarity for Charity.